 Wherever possible, it’s best to describe what you are linking to as opposed to just writing ‘click here’.
 When you do the former, it makes it easier for visual impairment software to explain the link to the user.
 Another good idea here is to ensure the links are coloured in a stand out the color to the text; this will make it easier for colour-blind users to find them, as opposed to having to hover over the text.
 Most websites use black (text) and blue (links) as standard, but some switch this up for aesthetic reasons when it’s really not needed.

 4. Be Wary of Colors

-Following on from the point above, you’ll also want to consider the colors you use in your main design.
-Be wary of pairing green, blue and yellow as this can make it difficult for color blind users to navigate your site.
+Following on from the point above, you’ll also want to consider the colours you use in your main design.
+Be wary of pairing green, blue and yellow as this can make it difficult for colour-blind users to navigate your site.
 Remember, black text on a white background is the standard practice because it makes the text accessible for most users.

 5. Keep Your Copy Easy to Read

 Finally, this is a point that a lot of website readers should consider; ensure your copy is easy to read.
 Not only does this help elderly users, but it also helps those with learning disabilities.
 Although this won’t work for every site, depending on the content being covered, it does apply to the majority.
 Unless you run a specialist site, consider writing in the active voice, using small sentences and paragraphs, and using straightforward language.
 Your audience will thank you for it.